 To apply for a Postgraduate Doctoral Loan students must:

-- be a UK or EU national or have settled status (this means they have no restrictions on how long they can stay in the UK)
+- be a UK national or Irish Citizen or have ‘settled status’ with no restrictions on how long they can stay in the UK

 - normally live in England